What are the right punch dies?Print

 - Tool binding cause by sticky products or excessive formulation fines

-These are just some of the basic problems that tablet manufacturers encounter on a regular basis.
-For companies that also manufacture tablets, one can also relate with these issues.
-These problems can be avoided by timely communication.
+These are just some of the basic problems that tablet manufacturers can encounter on a regular basis.
+Such issues can often be avoided by timely communication.
+Conversely, tool suppliers should have a good understanding of the following as they relate to tooling requirements:

-- Method of delivery: time release, product chewed, time release, dissolution
+- Method of delivery: time release, enteric coating, chewable tablets, dissolution in gastric fluids

 - Film coating: using solvent solutions, enteric coating shellacs, method of application